Keeping your back healthy when you’re a horse rider

 About the Author

-Kimberley Garlick is a Certified Polestar Studio/Rehab Practitioner and Educator/Mentor for Polestar International.
+Kimberley Garlick is a Certified Pilates Studio / Rehab Practitioner and Senior Educator at Polestar International.

-As the director of the Northern Rivers Pilates studio located in Lismore, NSW Australia, she prides herself on her staff and in delivering the highest quality of Pilates movement, updated information and personal guidance for all clients.
+As the founder and owner of the Northern Rivers Pilates studio located in Lismore, NSW Australia, she prides herself on the professionalism of her staff and in delivering the highest quality of Pilates movement, updated information and personal guidance for all clients.